 The first black woman elected into the House of Commons is enough for Aunty Di to be included in my list of Icons.
 Miss Abbot’s political career started in the early 80s elected as a Labour MP to Westminster City Council in 1982 and then Hackney and Stoke Newington in 1987 with a 75% majority.
 At present, she sits as the Shadow Home Secretary for the Labour party.
 Aunty Di is assertive and from time to time can ruffle a few feathers when she calls things how she sees them.

 For the most part, the Black British community has the utmost respects for her because she speaks up for us whenever she gets the chance.
 Even when her stance goes against the majority.
 Sadly she has been subjected to heavy racial and sexist abuse since the beginning of her political career and in recent years this has only tripled.
 The level of hatred shown towards her from some members of the British public is quite frankly disgusting.
 Anyhow she is an icon in her own right and for that, she gets a Jenna’s world view Salute.

 5. Naomi Campbell

 When I think of a Supermodel, Naomi Campbell is the first and only name that comes to mind.
 Born in Streatham, South London Naomi’s is Britain’s first black supermodel.
 A career that started at the age of 15 and has lasted over 30+ years.
-Naomi was a force to be reckoned with in a predominately white modelling industry.
+Naomi was a force to be reckoned with in a predominately white modeling industry.